sethyuan/logseq-plugin-tocgen/README.en.md

 - Fixed height TOC that scrolls in sync with the content
 - Quickly open an TOC to the right sidebar through the toolbar or the page's context menu
 - A "back to top" and "go down" button for easier jumping (optional)
-- Automatically go to the top when switching pages (optional)
+- Automatically go to the top or the position when you last left when switching pages (optional setting)

 For details please go to the plugins settings.